ostracod/breadtext/SCRIPTING.md

 ## Set-up

 Place your BreadText script in `~/.breadtextrc.btsl`.
+It will be evaluated whenever you start up BreadText.

 ## Syntax and Semantics